osm-search/Nominatim/docs/admin/Installation.md

 means that PostgreSQL needs to run checkpoints less often but it does require the additional space on your disk.

+Autovacuum must not be switched off because it ensures that the tables are frequently analysed.
+If your machine has very little memory, you might consider setting:

+    autovacuum_max_workers = 1

+and even reduce `autovacuum_work_mem` further.
+This will reduce the amount of memory that autovacuum takes away from the import process.

 For the initial import, you should also set:

     fsync = off
     full_page_writes = off

 Don't forget to reenable them after the initial import or you risk database corruption.
-Autovacuum must not be switched off because it ensures that the tables are frequently analysed.

 ### Webserver setup